Homa (ritual): Hinduism

-The fire-altar (vedi or homa/havan kunda) is generally made of brick or stone or a copper vessel, and is almost always built specifically for the occasion, being dismantled immediately afterwards.
+The fire-altar (vedi or homa/havan kunda) is generally made of brick or stone or a copper vessel, and is almost always built specifically for the occasion, being dismantled immediately afterward.
 This fire-altar is invariably built in square shape.
-While very large vedis are occasionally built for major public homas, the usual altar may be as small as 1 × 1 foot square and rarely exceeds 3 × 3 feet square.
+While very large vedis are occasionally built for major public homas, the usual altar may be as small as one foot square and rarely exceeds three feet square.

 A ritual space of homa, the altar is temporary and movable.
 The first step in a homa ritual is the construction of the ritual enclosure (mandapa), and the last step is its deconstruction.
 The altar and mandapa is consecrated by a priest, creating a sacred space for the ritual ceremony, with recitation of mantras.
 With hymns sung, the fire is started, offerings collected.
 The sacrificer enters, symbolically cleanses himself or herself, with water, joins the homa ritual, gods invited, prayers recited, conch shell blown.
 The sacrificers pour offerings and libations into the fire, with hymns sung, to the sounds of svaha.
-The oblations and offerings typically consist of clarified butter (ghee), milk, curd, sugar, saffron, grains, coconut, perfumed water, incense, seeds, petals and herbs.
+The oblations and offerings typically consist of clarified butter (ghee), milk, curd, sugar, saffron, grains, coconut, perfumed water, incense, seeds, petals, and herbs.

 The altar and the ritual is a symbolic representation of the Hindu cosmology, a link between reality and the worlds of gods and living beings.
-The ritual is also a symmetric exchange, a "quid pro quo", where humans offer something to the gods through the medium of fire, and in return expect that the gods will reciprocate with strength and that which they have power to influence.
+The ritual is also a symmetric exchange, a "quid pro quo", wherein humans offer something to the gods through the medium of fire, and in return expect that the gods will reciprocate with strength and that which they have power to influence.